 Des Moines Community College Opening New Campus at Southridge Mall

-A struggling shopping center in the Des Moines area may get a shot in the arm with the addition of a new campus for Des Moines Community College.
+A struggling shopping center in the Des Moines area may get a shot in the arm by adding a new campus for Des Moines Community College.
 According to a report in the Des Moines Register, the school is eyeing the former J.C.
 Penney building at Southridge for additional classroom space and programs.
 The school is being actively courted by Des Moines City Council members who are looking for a way to revitalize the Southridge area.

 “We’ve been working really hard to make this fit, and I think it has a good shot at happening,” Councilman Brian Meyer told the Register.
 “The area needs a spark, and I am hoping this will be a perfect fit.”

 City leaders in Des Moines have suggested they would be willing to offer incentives for anyone who wanted to purchase the mall space.
-They made similar offers with Merle Hay Mall three years ago, when they allowed owners to use tax revenue to renovate the space and make it more conducive to shopping.
-Although a firm timeline has yet to be set with the community college, council members are confident the deal between Southridge and Des Moines Community College will be a beneficial one for everyone involved.
+They made similar offers with Merle Hay Mall three years ago when they allowed owners to use tax revenue to renovate the space and make it more conducive to shopping.
+Although a firm timeline has yet to be set with the community college, council members are confident the deal between Southridge and Des Moines Community College will benefit everyone involved.

 “We look at this as a huge opportunity to begin the conversion of Southridge Mall into a hub for the south side of Des Moines,” Scott McMurray, a representative of the company that owns Southridge, told the Register.
 “We think it is important to have educational, public, residential, retail and entertainment uses all on that site.”